red gorges with a valley running through

 There are a few art galleries in Exmouth that are worth visiting:

-Gallery 6707 features the stunning art of photographers Jess Hadden and Sadie James – they not only sell prints but jewelry, sand-free towels, and lot of artistic creations.
+Gallery 6707 features the stunning art of photographers Jess Hadden and Sadie James.
+They not only sell prints but jewelry, sand-free towels, and lot of artistic creations.

 Exmouth Cultural Arts Centre supports local artists, including children.
 Here you can meet the artists and see them at work.